Jess-xca/Sales_Optimisation/README.md

 ---

 ## License
-This project is for educational purposes and developed by [Your Group] at AUCA for a Big Data Project.
+This project is for educational purposes and developed by US at AUCA for a Big Data Project (Prof Sunday IDOWU).
 Contact the team for usage permissions.

 ---

-**Made with ❤️ by Your Group | AUCA | Big Data Project**
+**Made with ❤️ by Your US | AUCA | Big Data Project**